Lingzhi-Ouyang/MET/README.md

 This project is about Model-checking-driven Explorative Testing (based on code instrumentation) for distributed systems.

-With this technique, we have uncovered several new critical deep bugs in ZooKeeper, such as [ZOOKEEPER-4643](https://issues.apache.org/jira/browse/ZOOKEEPER-4643),  [ZOOKEEPER-4646](https://issues.apache.org/jira/browse/ZOOKEEPER-4646), and replayed some subtle deep bugs such as [ZOOKEEPER-3911](https://issues.apache.org/jira/browse/ZOOKEEPER-3911),  [ZOOKEEPER-2845](https://issues.apache.org/jira/browse/ZOOKEEPER-2845), etc.

 ## Overview

 The **Model-checking-driven Explorative Testing (MET)** framework aims to mix together the advantages of both model checking and testing.